Yorkville High School

-Yorkville High School, or YHS, is a public high school located in Yorkville, Illinois, a western suburb of Chicago, in the United States.
+Yorkville High School, or YHS, is a public high school located in Yorkville, Illinois, a suburb of Chicago, in the United States.
 It serves grades 9-12 for the Yorkville Community Unit School District 115.

 The school serves Yorkville, Bristol, Montgomery, Oswego, and Plano.

 History

 In 2008, the Yorkville High School Academy opened across the street from the high school.
 It serves as a Freshman campus, while the high school remains for grades 10th through 12th.

 Athletics

 The Yorkville Foxes compete in the Southwest Prairie Conference.
 The school colors are red and white.
 The following Illinois High School Association (IHSA) sanctioned sports are offered: